nushastro/website/docs/celestial/gravitation/gravitational_field.md

 From the definition of weight as the gravitational force that acts on a body, **True weightlessness = NO gravitational force acting on a body**

 !!!
-Example "When will a body experiene true weightlessness?"
+Example "When will a body experience true weightlessness?"

     1. Applying $F_g = \frac{Gm_1m_2}{r^2}$, $F_g = 0$ when $r$ is infinitely large.
     2. Since $F_g$ is actually a vector ($\vec F_g$), it can be $0$ at a point between 2 bodies ($\vec F_{g1} + \vec F_{g2} = \vec 0$)